Alanhsiu/Obsidian/Alan/TOEFL/Speaking 1.md

 * TPO7
 	* Q: Learning through online courses is more effective than learning in the traditional classroom setting.
 	* there are more interactions in traditional classrooms than in online courses.
+* TPO8
+	* Q: Some people enjoy taking risks and trying new things.
+Others are not adventurous; they are cautious and prefer to avoid danger.
+	* I am someone who enjoys challenging new things.
+For example, when everyone else chose to continue their graduate studies in Taiwan, I decided to study in the United States.
+Although it was full of unknown adventures, I felt that it would allow me to grow more.
+This decision not only broadened my academic horizons but also exposed me to diverse cultures and perspectives.
+Navigating through a different educational system and lifestyle, I learned to be more adaptable and independent.
+It was a journey that transformed my worldview and enhanced my ability to tackle challenges head-on.